 Below I attached a scan of our form for your consideration, so as you make no mistake when filling it in.

 We have sent the form by fax.
 It seemed easier for us.
 But as a matter of fact, founders may apply for EIN by phone as well.
-I recommend using HelloFax service, it has trial days, and it is simple, smooth and very good overall, with affordable price.
+I recommend using HelloFax service, it has trial days, and it is simple, smooth, and very good overall at an affordable price.

 7/ ESOP or Stock Options Plan for Employees